WordPress/openverse/rfcs/trust-and-safety/20230109-trust_and_safety_preliminary_overview_and_exploration.md

 1. As an Openverse content moderator, I want a clear definition of what is and is not allowed to exist within Openverse so that I can take decisive action on content reports
-1. As an Openverse developer, I want a clear definition fo what is and is not allowed to exist within Openverse so that I can build tools that identify results that should not be accessible in Openverse without them needing to be discovered by a content moderator or user
+1. As an Openverse developer, I want a clear definition for what is and is not allowed to exist within Openverse so that I can build tools that identify results that should not be accessible in Openverse without them needing to be discovered by a content moderator or user